 Why do narcissists seem to pick the worst possible times to discard their partners?
-Are they really that cold-blooded that they not only break-up with you but also plan to do it at a time that would add insult to injury?
-What would motivate a narcissist to hurt someone they professed to love so much in such a heartless and brutal manner?
+Are they really that cold-blooded, that they not only break-up with you, but also plan to do it at a time that would add insult to injury?
+What would motivate a narcissist to hurt someone they professed to love so much, in such a heartless and brutal manner?

 I have heard many stories of narcissists dumping their partners right before a major holiday, or on their partner’s birthday, or after their partner shared something very personal.
-I’ve also heard of narcissists ending relationships right before a special planned event, or when their partner was down on their luck, grieving the loss of a loved one or even diagnosed with a serious illness.
+I’ve also heard of narcissists ending relationships right before a specially planned event, or when their partner was down on their luck, grieving the loss of a loved one, or even diagnosed with a serious illness.
 The list of heartless, cold and calculating ways that narcissists end relationships continues on and on.

-Adding to your troubles and blindsiding you increases the odds that you will become completely unhinged by the cruelty of their cold-blooded actions and complete surprise of your expulsion.
+Adding to your troubles and blindsiding you, increases the odds that you will become completely unhinged, by the cruelty of their cold-blooded actions and complete surprise of your expulsion.

-Flaunting a new “supply” or relationship in your face just days or weeks later is their coup de grâce.
-Emotionally healthy people would feel too ashamed or embarrassed to publicly jump into another relationship so quickly.
+Flaunting a new “supply,” or relationship in your face just days or weeks later, is their coup de grà¢ce.
+Emotionally healthy people would feel too ashamed, or embarrassed, to publicly jump into another relationship so quickly.
 The narcissist doesn’t.
 Not in the least.

-Because the narcissist has most likely been planning your discard and smearing your reputation behind your back for weeks, if not much longer.
-The narcissists’ supporters won’t think twice hearing that you were replaced so suddenly because they have heard all about your alleged faults and misdeeds for quite some time.
+Because the narcissist has most likely been planning your discard, and smearing your reputation behind your back for weeks, if not much longer.
+The narcissist’s supporters won’t think twice, hearing that you were replaced so suddenly, because they have heard all about your alleged faults, and misdeeds for quite some time.
 They more than likely will be happy that the “poor” narcissist has found someone to rescue them from the likes of you.

 Absolutely NOTHING!
-Their supporters are still under the influence of the narcissist’s stories just like you were.
-In fact, you’ve probably seen sides of the narcissist that his or her supporters have never seen or could never even possibly imagine.
+Their supporters are still under the influence of the narcissist’s stories, just like you were.
+In fact, you’ve probably seen sides of the narcissist that his or her supporters have never seen, or could never even possibly imagine.
 Guess what?
-You still stayed and hung in there in the haze of your Kool-Aid spiked cocktail mixed with shots of your own cognitive dissonance and unconditional love.
+You still stayed, and hung in there, in the haze of your Kool-Aid spiked cocktail, mixed with shots of your own cognitive dissonance and unconditional love.

 Do not try to defend yourself to your narcissist or their supporters.
 This is a waste of precious emotional energy that you will need.
 Do not try to sway the supporters into siding with you.
-The narcissist has anticipated the things that you might say and has already countered them by planting a very credible sounding rendition of the truth in the minds of their supporters.
+The narcissist has anticipated the things that you might say and has already countered them by planting a very credible sounding rendition of the truth, in the minds of their supporters.

 “But it’s NOT fair!
-Why should I let the narcissist get away with trying to destroy my character and play the victim while I’m the real victim and the one hurting?”
+Why should I let the narcissist get away with trying to destroy my character, and play the victim, while I’m the real victim and the one hurting?”

 It’s not fair.
-But narcissists don’t play fair or by the rules.
+But narcissists don’t play fair, or by the rules.
 They are morally deficient and lack a conscience.
 For this reason, you can never win a battle against a narcissist.
 There is no level that they will not stoop to win.
-Your mind may be able to travel to hateful and horrible places, but your conscience will not allow you to pack your suitcase and follow suit.
+Your mind may be able to travel to hateful and horrible places, but your conscience will never allow you to pack your suitcase and follow suit.

-You never entered the relationship to play games or “win.”
+You never entered the relationship to play games, or “win.”
 You entered the relationship with an open heart and pure intentions.
-It may appear that the narcissist has “won” as they are running off happily into the sunset with their new soul mate while you are beyond devastated, just hanging on by your fingertips trying to put the pieces of your life back together and figure out what just happened.
+It may appear that the narcissist has “won” as they are running off happily into the sunset with their new soulmate, while you are beyond devastated, just hanging on by your fingertips, trying to put the pieces of your life back together and figure out what just happened.

 Narcissists believe that if they can destroy and dominate good people who possess qualities that they lack, then they can adopt those qualities through some disordered process of osmosis.

-Unfortunately, understanding the motivation and timing behind your dismissal does not lessen the torment of the feelings of pain, heartache, and betrayal.
+Unfortunately, understanding the motivation, and the timing behind your dismissal does not lessen the torment of the feelings of pain, heartache, and betrayal.
 You’ve been lied to, toyed with, and manipulated.
 Your love has been exploited and used as a weapon against you.
 Healing from this abuse takes time and tenacity.

 Copyright © 2015 Bree Bonchay.
 All Rights Reserved.